-I'm currently an Instructor at Harvard Medical School (HMS) and a junior faculty member in the Psychiatric & Neurodevelopmental Genetics Unit, Center for Genomic Medicine, Massachusetts General Hospital (MGH).
-I'm also affiliated with Laboratory for Computational Neuroimaging, Athinoula A. Martinos Center for Biomedical Imaging, and Stanley Center for Psychiatric Research, Broad Institute of MIT and Harvard.
-I completed my postdoctoral training with Mert Sabuncu and Jordan Smoller at MGH/HMS.
-Before moving to Boston, I recevied a PhD in Computer Science from University of Warwick, and a PhD in Applied Mathematics from Fudan University.
+I'm an Assistant Professor at Massachusetts General Hospital (MGH) and Harvard Medical School (HMS), a faculty member in the Psychiatric & Neurodevelopmental Genetics Unit (PNGU), MGH Center for Genomic Medicine, and Director of Data Science at MGH Center for Precision Psychiatry.
+I'm also affiliated with Stanley Center for Psychiatric Research, Broad Institute of MIT and Harvard.
+I completed my postdoctoral training in the Laboratory for Computational Neuroimaging, Athinoula A. Martinos Center for Biomedical Imaging, mentored by Mert Sabuncu and Jordan Smoller.
+Before moving to Boston, I received a PhD in Computer Science from University of Warwick, and a PhD in Applied Mathematics from Fudan University.
 My doctoral advisors are Jianfeng Feng and Tom Nichols.

-My current research lies at the intersection of neuroimaging science, genetics and biostatistics.
-In particular, I develop statistical and computational methods to integrate large-scale imaging and genomic data.
-Please see my Research Page for selected recent publications.
+My current research lies at the intersection of brain imaging science, human genetics and biostatistics.
+In particular, I develop statistical and computational methods to integrate large-scale neuroimaging, genomic, behavioral and clinical data.
+See my Research Page for selected recent publications.
 For a complete list of publications and other information please see my CV.